Northamptonshire Healthcare NHS Foundation Trust

 The chief executive of NHFT, Angela Hillery, was a finalist for the HSJ Chief Executive of the Year in November 2015.
 The trust was rated 'Good' by the Care Quality Commission in March 2017, and 'Outstanding' In 2018 and 2019 respectively.
 The Board of Directors are responsible for overseeing the work and services of the Trust and setting their future activity.
 The Board is made up of both executive directors (employed directly by the Trust) and non-executive directors (appointed by the Council of Governors).

+On 20 March 2023, Angela Hillery was ranked as the number one chief executive in the NHS by the Health Service Journal.

 Partnership and NHFT

 NHFT works in partnership with organisations across the county and England, which include: